Edinburgher/wetboat/README.md

 The measurement data is displayed in the Highcharts.js live updating line graph.
 You can see the boat's position in the map at the bottom.

+You can find the implementation of the website [here](http://www.wetboat.at).